sneshyba/pypchem/README.md

 	jupyterhub --version
 	nbgrader --version
 	jupyter nbextension list

+We need a compatible set of versions.
+The following works (although I don't understand why the notebook version is different for instructor than for the student).

+	[instructor@instructor-virtualbox ~]$ jupyter --version
+	Selected Jupyter core packages...
+	IPython          : 7.32.0
+	ipykernel        : 6.4.2
+	ipywidgets       : 7.6.5
+	jupyter_client   : 6.1.12
+	jupyter_core     : 4.9.2
+	jupyter_server   : 1.15.4
+	jupyterlab       : 3.3.2
+	nbclient         : not installed
+	nbconvert        : 5.6.1
+	nbformat         : 5.2.0
+	notebook         : 6.0.0
+	qtconsole        : 5.2.2
+	traitlets        : 4.3.3

+	[student4@instructor-virtualbox ~]$ jupyter --version
+	Selected Jupyter core packages...
+	IPython          : 7.32.0
+	ipykernel        : 6.4.2
+	ipywidgets       : 7.6.5
+	jupyter_client   : 6.1.12
+	jupyter_core     : 4.9.2
+	jupyter_server   : not installed
+	jupyterlab       : not installed
+	nbclient         : not installed
+	nbconvert        : 5.6.1
+	nbformat         : 5.2.0
+	notebook         : 6.4.10
+	qtconsole        : 5.2.2
+	traitlets        : 4.3.3

-Setting up nbgrader in an instructor’s account: Create a file, nbgrader_config.py, in two places: the folder where the code will reside, and in the .jupyter folder in the home directory.
+Setting up nbgrader in the instructor’s account: Create a file, nbgrader_config.py, in two places: the folder where the code will reside, and in the .jupyter folder in the home directory.
 Contents:

 	c = get_config()
 	c.CourseDirectory.course_id = “pchem”